ceph/ceph/doc/install/install-storage-cluster.rst

 If you build Ceph from source code, you may install Ceph in user space by executing the following::

-	sudo make install
+	sudo ninja install

-If you install Ceph locally, ``make`` will place the executables in ``usr/local/bin``.
+If you install Ceph locally, ``ninja`` will place the executables in ``usr/local/bin``.
 You may add the Ceph configuration file to the ``usr/local/bin`` directory to run Ceph from a single directory.